sunfounder/euler-kit/docs/source/pyproject/py_led.rst

     led.value(1)
     led.value(0)

-According to the code line, this program will make the LED turn on first and then turn off.
+Based on the code line, this program will turn on the LED first, then turn it off.
 But when you use it, you will find that this is not the case.
-The LED never seems to light up.
-This is because the execution speed between the two lines is very fast, much faster than the reaction time of the human eye.
+There is no light coming from the LED.
+This is due to the very rapid execution speed between the two lines, much faster than the human eye can react.
-The moment the LED lights up is not enough to make us perceive the light.
-To fix that, we need to slow down the program.
+When the LED lights up, we don't perceive the light instantly.
+This can be fixed by slowing down the program.

-Insert the following statement into the second line of the program:
+The second line of the program should contain the following statement:

 .. code-block:: python

     import utime

-Like machine, the ``utime`` library is introduced here, which handles all time-related things, including the delay we need to use.
-Let's insert a delay sentence between ``led.value(1)`` and ``led.value(0)``, let them be separated by 2 seconds:
+Similarly to ``machine``, the ``utime`` library is imported here, which handles all things time-related.
+The delays we need to use are included in this.
+Add a delay statement between ``led.value(1)`` and ``led.value(0)`` and let them be separated by 2 seconds.

 .. code-block:: python

     utime.sleep(2)

-Now, the code should look like this.
+This is how the code should look now.
-Run it, we will be able to see that the LED turns on first and then turns off:
+We will see that the LED turns on first, then turns off when we run it:

 .. code-block:: python